windler/ws/README.md

   - "down"
 ```

+When you run a custom command it will be executed in the current workspace.
+If you want to run it in a specific workspace, pass the option `-w pattern`.
+The first workspace taht matches your pattern will be used.
+E.g. if you want to start your editor for the workspace `/home/windler/projects/gittest` using the `code` custom command type the following: `ws code -w gittest`.

-Custom command are also visible within the helppage
+Custom command are also visible within the help-page

 ```bash
 ws -h